What is a Foundation Year?

 What are the entry requirements?

-48-72 UCAS tariff points.
+48-72 UCAS tariff points including a minimum of 1 A-level or equivalent.
 There are no set GCSE requirements, with the exception of the Engineering Foundation Year and the Technology Foundation Year, which require GCSE Grade 4 (or Grade C) in Mathematics and English.
 The Foundation Year will cover these skills in preparation for degree study.
 You must successfully complete and pass the Foundation Year elements in order to be eligible to start the full degree.

-Please note that for our professional qualification courses such as nursing, midwifery, operating department practice and occupational therapy, you are required to demonstrate insight into the field of study through relevant experience.
+Please note that for our professional qualification courses such as nursing, midwifery, operating department practice and occupational therapy, you are required to demonstrate insight into the field of study through relevant experience, as well as meet higher IELTS requirements where English is not your first language.
 You will also need to pass an Occupational Health (OH) check and a Disclosure and Barring Service (DBS) check to progress onto the degree course.
 Full details can be found on the course pages accessed below.

 How do I apply for a Foundation Year?

 You apply for one of our Foundation Years the same way you would apply for an undergraduate degree, by submitting your application through UCAS (Universities and Colleges Admission Service).
 UCAS will process your UK university application and will send your application to us to consider your academic and personal profile before making you an offer.

 We recommend that you submit your application as soon as possible once you’ve decided that a Foundation Year is right for you.
 There are a range of useful videos about how best to complete your application on the UCAS site.
 We’ve also got some great tips on applying for university on our undergraduate blog and have put together some advice on writing your personal statement.

 Our Foundation Years have their own unique UCAS codes, make sure you choose the correct code as well as the right institution codes when you fill in your application.
 Our institution code is B50.